Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Experiments

 \subsection{Automatic Speech Recognition}

-Automatic Speech Recognition (ASR) is the process of converting spoken language into written text, a fundamental component in many real-world applications~\cite{malik2021automatic, alharbi2021automatic}.
-ASR foundation models like Whisper~\cite{radford2023robust} are trained on extensive datasets of transcribed web audio containing many hours of speech recordings.
-Therefore, these models may inadvertently retain sensitive or proprietary information raising legal issues.
-Furthermore, individuals may wish to ensure that an ASR system cannot accurately transcribe their voice as a way to preserve their privacy.
-To the best of our knowledge, this is the first unlearning work to evaluate unlearning in such a realistic and challenging setting as ASR.
+Automatic Speech Recognition (ASR) is the process of converting spoken language into written text, a fundamental component in many real-world applications~\citep{malik2021automatic, alharbi2021automatic}.
+ASR foundation models like Whisper~\citep{radford2023robust} are trained on extensive datasets of transcribed web audio containing many hours of speech recordings.
+These models may inadvertently retain sensitive or proprietary information.
+Furthermore, individuals may request that an ASR system cannot accurately transcribe their voice as a way to preserve their privacy and identity.

-In this section, we focus on speaker unlearning, the task of forgetting audio data associated with a particular speaker, making this speaker unrecognizable by the ASR system.
-For our experiments, we utilize Whisper-Tiny~\cite{radford2023robust} and the LibriSpeech~\cite{panayotov2015librispeech} dataset, containing $1,000$ hours of English speech recordings.
+\textbf{Speaker unlearning.} We focus on the task of forgetting audio data associated with a particular speaker, using Whisper-Tiny~\citep{radford2023robust} architecture and LibriSpeech~\citep{panayotov2015librispeech} dataset, containing $1$K hours of English speech recordings.
 We establish the unlearning setup by selecting a single speaker from the training set to serve as the unlearn set.
 We randomly allocate $10\%$ from the unlearn set to evaluate our model on the unlearned speaker.
-Additionally, we randomly sample 10\% of the remaining training set to form the retain set.
-The test set is taken directly from the original LibriSpeech.
+Additionally, we randomly sample $10\%$ of the remaining training set to form the retain set.
+The test set is taken directly from the original LibriSpeech dataset.

-We evaluate the performance using the word error rate (WER), a standard metric that measures the percentage of words incorrectly transcribed by the model.
-We report WER for the unlearn ($\mathcal{W}_{u}$), retain ($\mathcal{W}_{r}$), test ($\mathcal{W}_{test}$), and speaker held out ($\mathcal{W}_{speaker}$) datasets.
-The speaker held-out dataset comprise of unseen audio recordings that belong the the unlearned speaker.
-Since Whisper model tends to hallucinate~\cite{koenecke2024careless} by predicting unwanted words, we clip the WER at a maximum of $100\%$.
+\textbf{Eval metrics.} We evaluate performance using word error rate (WER), a standard metric that measures the percentage of words incorrectly transcribed by the model.
+We report WER for 4 sets: unlearn ($\mathcal{W}_{unlearn}$), retain ($\mathcal{W}_{retain}$), test ($\mathcal{W}_{test}$), and speaker held out ($\mathcal{W}_{speaker}$).
+The speaker held-out dataset comprises of unseen audio recordings of the unlearned speaker.
+Since Whisper tends to hallucinate~\citep{koenecke2024careless} by predicting unwanted words, we clip the WER at a maximum of $100\%$.